-Thick, rich, and super fudgy, these chewy chocolate brownies are so simple to make from scratch.
+Thick, rich, and super fudgy, these crinkle top brownies are easy to make from scratch.

 Everyone needs a good homemade brownie recipe up their sleeve.
 Rich and decadent, homemade chewy chocolate brownies from scratch are the best.
 You'll never buy a box mix again!
-These homemade brownies are seriously fudgy and chewy with the iconic crinkly top.
+These chewy brownies are seriously fudgy with an iconic crinkly top.

 What makes a good brownie

 These fudgy brownies need 9 ingredients, 10 if you want to add chocolate chips.
-They're very chocolatey, so we are doubling up on chocolate flavor with both semi-sweet or dark chocolate and cocoa powder.
+They're very chocolatey, with rich flavor.
+We are doubling up on chocolate flavor with both semi-sweet or dark chocolate and cocoa powder.

-The combination of melted chocolate along with the cocoa brings extra moisture and fat to the recipe and increases flavor ten-fold.
+The combination of melted chocolate along with the cocoa brings extra moisture and fat to this classic brownie recipe and increases flavor ten-fold.

 Are there raising agents in brownies?